Mukasa-Matthew/express-backend/docs/DEPLOYMENT.md

-# Deployment Guide - Automatic Database Migration System
+# Deployment Guide

-This guide explains how to use the automatic database migration system when deploying to your VPS.
+This guide explains how to deploy the backend API to a VPS and manage the automatic database migration system.

 ## Overview